Horses in Iran: History

 Georges Dumézil sees it as a possible Indo-European rite of enthronement.
 Persian military horsemen may also have been diviners.

 In 1965, an American, Louise Firouz, rediscovered the Caspian horse in the Alborz mountains, on the shores of the Caspian Sea.
 In the 1970s, the Royal Iranian Horse Society proposed the name "Persian plateau horse" to designate a group of fairly heterogeneous horses bred in the tribal areas of the Iranian plateau with various Indo-European influences.

 Breeding

-The DAD-IS database lists 21 breeds of horse currently or formerly bred in the Islamic Republic of Iran: Bakhtiari, Basseri, Caspian, Dareshuri, Ebian, Haddian, Hamdani, Iranian horse, Jaf, Kahilan, Kurdish horse, Persian, Qarabagh, Qashqai, Saklawi, Shirazi, Sistani, Taleshi, Taropud, Turkemin and Yabu.
+The DAD-IS database lists 21 breeds of horse currently or formerly bred in Iran: Bakhtiari, Basseri, Caspian, Dareshuri, Ebian, Haddian, Hamdani, Iranian horse, Jaf, Kahilan, Kurdish horse, Persian, Qarabagh, Qashqai, Saklawi, Shirazi, Sistani, Taleshi, Taropud, Turkemin and Yabu.

 The CAB International study (2016) distinguishes three main types or breeds of horse in Iran: the Persian, the Persian Plateau horse and the Turkoman, divided into numerous subtypes, whose characterisations remain unclear.
 It also mentions the existence of the Tchenaran horse.